-Name Address Age Term of Office and Length of Time Served Current Position(s) with the Trust, Principal Occupations(s), Number of Portfolios in Trust Complex Overseen by Trustees, and Directorships of Public Companies During Past Five Years Interested Trustee e & Offic ers Michael J. Cuggino 60 1998 Chairman of the Board, President, Secretary & Trustee.
-A
+Name Address Age Term of Office and Length of Time Served Current Position(s) with the Trust, Principal Occupations(s), Number of Portfolios in Trust Complex Overseen by Trustees, and Directorships of Public Companies During Past Five Years Interested Trustee & Office ers micrested Trustee a ome 13 Michael J. Cuggino 62 1998 (Trustee) 2003 (President) 2006 (Secretary) Chairman of the Board, President, Secretary & Trustee.

-Michael J. Cuggino 60 1998 (Trustee) 2003 (President) 2006 (Secretary) Chairman of the Board, President, Secretary & Trustee.
 A Certified Public Accountant (inactive), Mr. Cuggino has served as Chairman of the Board and President of the Trust since 2003, as Treasurer of the Trust from 1993 through 2007, as Secretary of the Trust since 2006 and as a Trustee of the Trust since 1998.
 He is the manager and sole trustee of the sole member (also the President and Chief Executive Officer) of the Investment Adviser.
 Mr. Cuggino oversees all four of the Trust's Portfolios.
-James H. Andrews 68 2007 Treasurer.
+James H. Andrews 70 2007 Treasurer.
 Mr. Andrews has served as Treasurer of the Trust since 2007 and previously served as Assistant Treasurer of the Trust from 2006 to 2007.
 He has also served as Director of Finance of the Investment Adviser since 2006.
 Previously, Mr. Andrews was employed in various financial, investment and operational capacities at Blum Capital Partners LP, an investment management firm located in San Francisco, California from 1994 through 2005.
-Susan K. Freund 68 2010 Chief Compliance Officer.
+Susan K. Freund 70 2010 Chief Compliance Officer.
 Ms. Freund has served as Chief Compliance Officer of the Trust and the Investment Adviser since 2010.
 Previously, Ms. Freund served as an independent consultant to various asset management firms from 2009 through 2010 and served as President, Secretary, Treasurer and Chief Compliance Officer of the Embarcadero Funds from 2007 through 2009.
 From 2001 through 2007, Ms. Freund served as Senior Counsel at Bank of the West.
 Ms. Freund is a member of the State Bar of California.